bkscodehub/aquarium-iot/README.md

 ```
 pip install esptool
 ```

 ### 📦 Flashing the Firmware
 Connect your ESP8266 to your computer via USB (through an FTDI adapter or USB-to-Serial).

 Ensure the board is in flash mode.

+Download the `aquarium-lighting-firmware.zip` file from GitHub Actions workflow and extract `firmware.bin` file from the zip to a local directory.

-Use the following command to flash the firmware:
+Use the following command from the local directory to flash the firmware:

 ```
 esptool.py --port COM6 --baud 115200 write_flash 0x00000 firmware.bin
 ```

 💡 Replace COM6 with your actual serial port.
 On Linux/macOS, it might look like /dev/ttyUSB0.

 ### ℹ️ Optional: Erase Flash Completely
 If you're encountering persistent issues or want to reset the ESP8266 to a clean state, you can erase the entire flash memory, including the EEPROM emulation area:

 ⚠️ Use with caution — this will remove all data stored in flash memory.